libretime/libretime/docs/manual/smartphone-journalism/index.md

 ![](static/Image380-Uploading_a_file.png)

+If you prefer, you can upload audio files to the *organize* folder on the Airtime server using an SFTP client, skipping the web browser step.
+See the chapter *Manage media folders* for details.
+Suitable client applications include **AndFTP** for Android: <http://www.lysesoft.com/products/andftp/index.html>

 You can now add the uploaded files directly to a forthcoming show, use them to create smart blocks or playlists in the **Library**, or edit their metadata to make them easier to find in searches later.
 One of the limitations of mobile recording is that it isn't always convenient to enter large amounts of text metadata when you're on the move.
 So a phone app that tagged audio recordings with creator, location and other relevant metadata would be very useful.

 Going live
 ----------

-Mobile apps which enable you to stream directly into Airtime's live rebroadcast feature include **KoalaSan** for iOS: <http://koalasan.net/> and **BroadcastMySelf** for Android: <https://play.google.com/store/apps/details?id=sa.broadcastmyself>
+Mobile apps which enable you to stream directly into Airtime's live rebroadcast feature include **KoalaSan** for iOS: <http://koalasan.net/> and **BroadcastMySelf** for Android: <https://play.google.com/store/apps/details?id=sa.broadcastmyself> DemoIcesShout for Android also shows promise, although it can only stream a static file, rather than stream from a microphone: <http://droidtools.sourceforge.net/content/icecast-client-android>

 A live workflow does of course depend on a steady network connection between the phone and Airtime server.
 Because streaming media on a regular basis can use a lot of bandwidth, it is advisable to use WiFi rather than mobile data (3G/4G) whenever possible, especially when roaming across networks.